MaxHalford/xgp/README.md

 <br/>

-:warning: koza is still in active development phase.
+:warning: xgp is still in active development phase.

-koza is a tool for performing symbolic regression oriented towards machine learning.
+xgp is a tool for performing symbolic regression oriented towards machine learning.
 It can be used for regression and classification tasks.
-Please refer to [the documentation](https://maxhalford.github.io/koza) for an in-depth introduction to symbolic regression.
+Please refer to [the documentation](https://maxhalford.github.io/xgp) for an in-depth introduction to symbolic regression.

 <br/>
 <div align="center">